When To Go to the Hospital in Labor - Baby Chick

 If your water is clear, that’s a good thing!
 However, if it has green, black, or brown in it, it means your baby has probably passed their first poop (called meconium).5 This means that baby could be in distress, and you need to head to the hospital to ensure your baby is okay.5,6 If you see pink or pinky-red, that’s normal.5 It means your cervix is dilating, which it needs to do to get you to push.7,8 So, if your water is clear, pink, or pinky-red, you have up to eight hours to get to the hospital (by hospital standards).

 If you’re GBS positive, you want to go to the hospital sooner since you will need intravenous antibiotics started before your baby is born.5,9 Penicillin is the most common antibiotic recommended to laboring women who are GBS-positive.23 Penicillin takes about 30 minutes to go through your IV each round, and they administer it every four hours.9 That means you will need to be at the hospital for four hours.
 They will give you the first round once you check in and another round four hours later.
 (If your baby comes sooner than that, it’s okay.
-I’ve had this happen to a client or two.
+I’ve had this happen to a couple of clients.
 They will treat the baby after birth to ensure everything is okay.)

 Odor: What Does Your Water Smell Like?